atomizejs/atomizejs.github.com/api.markdown

   0 of the list
 * If the *current transaction function* does not `retry` then it commits as normal, and the continuation is invoked as normal
-* If the *current transaction function* hits `retry` then the *current transaction function* = the next transaction function in the list, and is immediately invoked
+* If the *current transaction function* hits `retry` then the effects of the *current transaction function* are undone and *current transaction function* is now the next transaction function in the list.
+The new *current transaction function* is then invoked
-* If all transaction functions `retry` then a normal `retry` is issued for *all* objects read across all transaction functions
+* If all transaction functions `retry`, then a normal `retry` is issued for *all* objects read across all transaction functions

 In the following example, at most one of the transaction functions will commit.
 If both retry, then the overall `orElse` operation will